2022 Spring Grants Awarded

 up to $1,800 awarded

 This grant will be used to purchase liquid floor tiles to create a calming corner in the classroom.
-A calming corner can be a safe place for students to do peer lead restorative circles or to just process through issues.
+A calming corner can be a safe place for students to participate in peer-led restorative circles or to process issues.

-A calming corner should be introduced in their classrooms as safe places.
-They are not for students who are “in trouble,” but rather for all students in the classroom.
+A calming corner should be introduced in their classrooms as a safe place.
+They are not for students “in trouble” but for all students in the classroom.
 When students experience stress or trauma at home or are overwhelmed in school, their nervous systems respond.
 Some students become extremely activated while others shutdown.
-Activation comes in reactions such as inattention, difficulty sitting still and hyperactivity.
-Shut down looks like daydreaming, falling asleep in class or not responding to others bids to connect.
+Activation comes in reactions such as inattention, difficulty sitting still, and hyperactivity.
+Shutting down looks like daydreaming, falling asleep in class, or not responding to others' bids to connect.
 With both activation and shut-down, cognition is impaired, and learning is difficult.
 Calming corners can help with both.
-When activated, a calming corner provides an opportunity for students to reset or re-regulate and when shut down, a calming corner provides opportunity for engagement.
+When activated, a calming corner provides an opportunity for students to reset or re-regulate, and when shut down, a calming corner provides an opportunity for engagement.

-Adaptive Supports for All Students in the Art Room
+Adaptive Support for All Students in the Art Room

 Allison Tumminia: Taylor Mills – grades K-5